-Arkansas Act 284 of 2017 (Arkansas Code §14-92-101(16)) provides a standing order to reduce the morbidity and mortality of opioid overdoses in Arkansas by allowing Arkansaslicensed pharmacists to initiate therapy including ordering, dispensing and/or administering naloxone, along with any necessary supplies for administration, to eligible persons who are at risk of experiencing an opioid-related overdose, or who are family members, friends or others who are in a position to assist a person at risk of experiencing an opioid-related overdose.
-Further information regarding Arkansas's Naloxone Protocol can be located at the Arkansas State Board of Pharmacy Website.
+Arkansas Code §14-92-101(16) provides a standing order to reduce the morbidity and mortality of opioid overdoses in Arkansas by allowing Arkansas-licensed pharmacists to initiate therapy including ordering, dispensing and/or administering naloxone, along with any necessary supplies for administration, to eligible persons who are at risk of experiencing an opioid-related overdose, or who are family members, friends or others who are in a position to assist a person at risk of experiencing an opioid-related overdose.
+Further information regarding Arkansas's Naloxone Protocol can be located at the Arkansas State Board of Pharmacy website.